Romanek5/Romanek5/README.md

 - 👋 Hi, I’m @Romanek5
-- 👀 I’m interested in Data Analytic skills - SQL/Python
-- 🌱 I’m currently learning SQL/Python
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on projects that publish data to SQL from ETL processes using Python
-- 📫 How to reach me via message

 <!---
 Romanek5/Romanek5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.